Gluten-free cinnamon rolls are rich, chewy, and delicious. They have everything you could want in a cinnamon roll

 - 1/2 cup chopped walnuts (optional)

-- Stir the instant yeast into the starter to dissolve.
-It helps to boost the rising action of the wild yeast.
+- Stir the instant yeast into the starter.
+Using instant yeast helps to boost the rising action of the wild yeast.

 - Combine all of the rest of the dough ingredients with the starter.
 Mix thoroughly.
 The dough should be firm enough that you may need to knead in the last bit of flour.
 Let the dough rest for five minutes to hydrate.
 Then knead it a few times to bring it into a smooth ball.
 If it is still sticky add in a bit of extra flour.

 - Gently roll the dough into an 18″ by 12″ rectangle on parchment paper.
 Use flour as required, to help with the rolling.

 - Brush the rest of the melted butter over the rectangle, then sprinkle on the cinnamon and sugar.
 Sprinkle on chopped walnuts if you are using them.

 - Roll the dough along the 18″ side, into a tight cylinder and squeeze gently to even out the layers.

 - Slice into 12 rolls, and place them in a greased 9×9″ glass dish with the cut side down.
-Leave out to rise at room temperature for 2-4 hours, or in the fridge for up to 24 hours.
+Leave the buns to rise at room temperature for 2-4 hours or in the fridge for up to 24 hours.

 - Cook at 350 F for 30-40 min (until browning.)
 Turn upside down immediately upon removing from the oven so the yummy cinnamon sugar drizzles throughout the cinnamon buns.

 - Here’s my recipe for a gluten-free sourdough starter.
 It takes 3-5 days to get a good starter with rice or oat, so plan ahead!
 Alternatively, buckwheat and teff will both make a strong starter in around 24 hours.